 We've updated this buying guide to include two important new cameras.
-The Panasonic Lumix GH5 II is an update to Panasonic's top-selling GH5, with numerous important and worthwhile improvements – though we suspect the Lumix GH6, due late in 2021, will quickly steal the limelight.
+The Panasonic GH5 II is an update to Panasonic's top-selling GH5, with numerous important and worthwhile improvements – though we suspect the Panasonic GH6, now expected in 2022 due to delays, will quickly steal the limelight.

 In this guide we concentrate on regular interchangeable lens cameras with strong 4K video capture.
 These are ideal for photographers moving into video, or for filmmakers who don't want or need dedicated cinema cameras, and all the expense and technical complexity that goes into them.